How we keep your personal data safe

 Whilst processing your personal information in this way, we consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal information if our interests override the impact on you (unless, for instance, we are otherwise required or permitted to by law).

-When we use sensitive personal information, we require an additional legal basis to do so under data protection laws, so will either do so on the basis of having your explicit consent or another route available to us at law.
+When we use sensitive personal information, we require an additional legal basis to do so under data protection laws, so will either do so on the basis of having your explicit consent or another route available to us by data protection laws.

-Consent – This is where you have provided specific consent to us using your personal information in a clearly defined way, such as telephone marketing.
+Consent – This is where you have provided specific consent to us using your personal information in a clearly defined way, such as email or telephone marketing and when we process information relating to your health and ethnicity

-Vital interests – We can process data to protect life or health or a safeguarding concern which requires us to share your information with the emergency services.
-This will apply if someone need medical treatment whilst attending one of our events.
+Vital Interests – We can process data to protect life or health or a safeguarding concern which requires us to share your information with the emergency services.
+This will apply if someone needs medical treatment whilst attending one of our events.

 We do not sell or rent your information to third parties and we will never share your information with third parties for marketing purposes.